OneSparse/OneSparse/docs/test_scalar_cast_b.md

 set client_min_messages = 'WARNING';
 create extension if not exists onesparse;
 ```
-These casting functions cast the Postgres type bool to the
+These casting functions cast the Postgres type `bool` to the
-GraphBLAS scalar type GrB_BOOL.
+GraphBLAS scalar type `GrB_BOOL`.
 ``` postgres-console
 select cast(0::bool as scalar);
  scalar